 Most recent: 44.0″ – Pat Connaughton (2015)

-Note that the ‘run up’ is more like taking a few steps.
-The players can definitely jump higher if they are performing a half-court run up like the crazy dunks you see on TV.
-Here’s a video showing the running vertical leap test:
+Note that the ‘run up’ is limited to a few steps.
+The players can jump even higher if they are performing a half-court run up like the crazy dunks you see on TV.
+Here’s a video showing the running (aka Max) vertical leap test:

-When we look at the NBA combine we find a player’s running vert is anywhere between 4-9 inches higher than their standing vert (crazy to see so much variation, I know).
-Given the best NFL players has a standing vertical of 46″, I can easily see them getting around 50-52″ with a run up.
+When we look at the NBA combine we find a player’s running vert is typically between 4-9 inches higher than their standing vert.
+Given the best NFL players has a standing vertical of 46″, 50-54″ is within the realms of possibility.

 Platform Vertical Jump: 60″ (Justin Bethel)